 Skip to Content

-More recently she has been developing new creative nonfiction projects and work in the field of New Zealand studies.
-Recent publications in this area include Chapter One in A History of New Zealand Literature (Cambridge UP, 2016), a pair of creative and critical essays on the work of New Zealand essayist, Martin Edmond, and editing,with Cherie Lacey (Victoria), a collection of personal essays by writers, historians, literary scholars and cultural theorists, Extraordinary Anywhere: Essays on Place from Aotearoa New Zealand (Victoria UP, 2016).
+She also works in the area of New Zealand studies.
+Publications in this area include Chapter One in A History of New Zealand Literature (Cambridge UP, 2016), a pair of creative and critical essays on the work of New Zealand essayist, Martin Edmond, and editing,with Cherie Lacey, a collection of personal essays by writers, historians, literary scholars and cultural theorists, Extraordinary Anywhere: Essays on Place from Aotearoa New Zealand (Victoria UP, 2016).

 21st Century Citizenship

 British and Irish Literature (200503):

 Languages, Communication And Culture (200000): Literary Studies (200500): New Zealand Literature (excl.
 Maori Literature) (200505):